dennisholt/Energy_Monitor/README.md

 =====
 - [ ] Magnum to Influx
 - [ ] Batrium to Influx
-- [ ] Battery temperature to Influx
+- [x] Battery temperature to Influx
-- [ ] Graphana dashboard from Influx
+- [i] Graphana dashboard from Influx
-- [ ] New Influx DB with retention policies and continuous queries
+- [i] New Influx DB with retention policies and continuous queries
 - [ ]      may need to add cum_kWh into continuous querys